cato-001/bmark/README.md

   gu = "github.com/search?type=users",

   -- sub tables are only used for organisation
-  -- they are flattend in the actual output, and do not change it sub_table = {
+  -- they are flattend in the actual output sub_table = {
     mail = "mail.google.com",
     maps = "maps.google.com",